Top U.S. college backs down on Taiwan naming on virus map after protest

 The designation "Taipei and environs, China" had begun being used by Johns Hopkins on an interactive map coronavirus.jhu.edu/map.html it publishes tracking the virus outbreak around the world.

-But the university has now changed that, and again calls the island simply “Taiwan”.
+But, in a rare diplomatic victory for Taiwan, the university has now changed that, and again calls the island simply “Taiwan”.
 Taiwan’s Foreign Ministry said on Wednesday it had asked its representative office in the United States to lodge a protest with Johns Hopkins.

 “During a comprehensive review of the dashboard this week, Professor Lauren Gardner and her team decided to align the names of nations with the World Health Organization’s naming conventions to achieve consistency in reporting,” the university said in an emailed statement, referring to the professor who oversees the mapping project.